 The post below contains external links.
-We are in no way financially compensated by any of the companies linked, nor were we gifted any of the suggested products.
+We are in no way affiliated or financially compensated by any of the companies linked, nor were we gifted any of the suggested products.
 Any suggestion below is 100% based on our opinion.

 As we settle in to 2018 the beginning of a new year brings, for some, a New Year’s resolution.
 While we are not a huge believers in resolutions, any day is a good day to make a change, you can’t deny the hope for better that accompanies the clear beginning of a new year.